 If you have special eating needs, how do you navigate the business lunch, as well as other noshing and networking events?
 Today’s guest poster, Valerie from City|Life|Eats, tackles this very issue.
 Valerie is an old friend to Corporette, having posted here before about makeup and a favorite shirt.
 Enjoy! – Kat

 It can be difficult to manage dietary restrictions with the demands on being a professional woman.
 Learning that certain foods are off-limits, whether because of Celiac disease, other autoimmune conditions, food allergies, food intolerances or sensitivities, means a lifestyle change that takes adjustment.
 When I learned I could not eat gluten, dairy, eggs and a host of other foods, I was concerned about how to manage these new restrictions, particularly with regards to my professional life.
 As an associate at a law firm in Washington, DC, I was acutely aware that business entertaining was only going to be a larger part of my life moving forward, as would business travel and conferences.
 It has been a couple of years now, and along the way it has gotten a lot easier.
 I do not hide the requirements of my restrictions, but manage them in such a way that the way I eat does not become a focal point of interacting with me either.
-(Pictured: gluten free and dairy free ranch dressing, originally uploaded to Flickr from elana’s pantry.)

 The Big Picture